We the Nuclear Free North

 The nuclear industry has correctly characterized transportation as part of the project since planning began, decades ago.
 Why move now to have transport excluded from examination?
 Likely because the dangers of transportation are substantial, poorly addressed by the nuclear industry, and could subject the project to an unwelcome level of scrutiny in the Impact Assessment process.

-There are easy, effective ways for us to respond.
-Let’s hinder the nuclear industry’s efforts to cut corners.
-Sign-up for our contact list to receive news and analysis throughout the review process.
+Sign up for our contact list to receive news and analysis throughout the review process.

 Tataganabiwiin